owan-io1992/garage-web-client/README.md

 The application runs 100% in the browser, so you can safely access any garage instance from there.

+🏗️ this project still working, please use it with caution.

 # Development

 ## requirements